secrez/secrez/packages/secrez/README.md

 ## History

+**1.1.1**
+- New options for `touch`:
+  - `--wait-for-content` to prompt the user to add the content, instead of expecting it as a parameter.
+The content will be trimmed at the first newline, if there is any.
+  - `--generate-wallet` to generate an Ethereum-compatible wallet in a new card or in an existing one.
+It generates the fields `private_key` and `address`, with private key and address.
+  - `--prefix` in combination with `--generate-wallet` specifies the prefix of the field, calling the fields, for example `my_private_key` and `my_address` if the prefix is `my`.
+  - `--amount` in combination with `--generate-wallet` specifies the amount of wallets to generate.
+The default is 1.

 **1.1.0**

 - Remove `git`.
 If used carefully, the command was helpful, but still it is at risk of creating conflicts.
 After long thoughts, I disapproved my own proposal at: https://github.com/secrez/secrez/pull/163